Waking Up With Dread

 - 33% with peers that you feel shoulder-to-shoulder with

-- 33% with beginners & peers that need what you have to share
+- 33% with beginners & peers who need what you have to share

 Like any retirement portfolio, you only experience stress when you invest in too many risky assets for your stomach to handle.
 In your case, let’s see how this allocation of money analogy translates to your allocation of time.
 I encourage you to skew the balance more heavily towards the latter two & spend more time chatting with: